nashville-software-school/front-end-curriculum/07-basic-devtools/README.md

 1. Read chapters 1-9 of "**A smarter way to learn JavaScript**".
 2. Do all of the interactive coding exercises for each chapter.
 3. *Treehouse* > *JavaScript Basics Course*: Watch first two videos and do the review questions

+---

+# Want to learn more?

+1. Have more than one file open at a time in SublimeText.
+Look in the View > Layout menu.
+1. Create a [SublimeText snippet](http://docs.sublimetext.info/en/latest/extensibility/snippets.html) that allows you to type in `log`, which can then output `console.log('', )` and which lets you enter in a value inside the quotes, and then hit tab to enter a value after the comma.
+Try to create other snippets that make useful shortcuts for how you code.
+1. Find out what the uses the most amount of browser memory for your favorite web site by using the [heap snapshot profile](https://developer.chrome.com/devtools/docs/heap-profiling) capability of Chrome.
+1. Make changes to your source file directly in Chrome, using [workspaces](https://developer.chrome.com/devtools/docs/workspaces).
+1. Download the [Firefox Developer Edition](https://developer.mozilla.org/en-US/Firefox/Developer_Edition) browser and check out some of the cool tools that Mozilla is providing to developers.